projectcalico/calico/docs/FAQ.md

 ```
 iptables -A PREROUTING -t nat -i eth0 -p tcp --dport <EXPOSED_PORT> -j DNAT  --to <CALICO_IP>:<SERVICE_PORT>
 ```
-For example, you have a container that you've assigned the CALICO_IP of 192.168.7.4 to, and you have NGINX running on port 8000 inside the container.
-If you want to expose this on port 80, then you could run the following command:
+For example, you have a container to which you've assigned the CALICO_IP of 192.168.7.4, and you have NGINX running on port 80 inside the container.
+If you want to expose this service on port 80, then you could run the following command:
 ```
-iptables -A PREROUTING -t nat -i eth0 -p tcp --dport 80 -j DNAT  --to 172.168.7.4:8000
+iptables -A PREROUTING -t nat -i eth0 -p tcp --dport 80 -j DNAT  --to 172.168.7.4:80
 ```
 The command will need to be run each time the host is restarted.

 Remember: the security profile for the container will need to allow traffic to the exposed port as well.
+You can read about how to configure security profiles in the [Advanced Networking](docs/AdvancedNetworkingPolicy.md) guide.

 ### Can I run Calico in a public cloud environment?
 Yes.
 If you are running in a public cloud that doesn't allow either L3 peering or L2 connectivity between Calico hosts then you can specify the `--ipip` flag your Calico IP pool: